Aoibhinn/CI-MS5-PinkAccessories/README.md

 * Home (part of the original Boutique Ado project): This app contains functionality regarding the users home page
 * Products (part of the original Boutique Ado project): This app contains functionality regarding a product.
 * Profiles (part of the original Boutique Ado project): This app contains functionality regarding a users profile and order history
+* Blog: A newly written app, that allows admin users to publish blog items, and allows regular users to view and comment on the blog items

 To complement the apps there are: